postlund/pyatv/docs/atvremote.rst

     $ atvremote -a <command>

-To manually specify IP-address and HSGID, just do like this:
+To manually specify IP-address and login id, just do like this:

 .. code:: bash

-    $ atvremote --adress <IP> --hsgid <HSGID>
+    $ atvremote --adress <IP> --login_id <LOGIN ID>

 Using these methods are mutually exclusive, so you may only pick one.